The circus: once an exotic distraction, now a mirror of Swiss society

 First, you see the red and white Big Top.
 Then, the blue and white caravans.
-Most Swiss instinctively recognise them as signs that a national institution is in town: Circus Knie.
+Most Swiss instinctively recognise them as signs that a national institution is in town: Circus Knieexternal link.

 It was the last day of performances in Thun and the circus camp seemed quiet.
 Only a group of kindergarten children, led by two teachers, were visiting.
 Their bright yellow uniforms stood out against the grey autumn drizzle.
 The circus zoo's grazing camels captured their attention.